 Best results are obtained if ribs are placed on both sides of the article, thus overcoming concave warpage which may occur on the unsupported side; this is particularly noticeable if ribs are relatively thin.
-In injection-molded thermoplastic materials, shrinkage in heavy sections will usually produce internal voids, or surface shrink marks.
+In injection-molded thermoplastic materials, shrinkage in heavy sections will usually produce internal voids or surface shrink marks.
 These may be avoided by designing thinner wall sections and obtaining necessary stiffness with ribs.

 Also, large flat surfaces should be made slightly convex, or decorated with engraved or embossed figures to obscure flow marks.
 Warping or excessive shrinkage can be avoided by the use of cooling fixtures to maintain inside dimensions and flat surfaces while the article is cooling to room temperature.

-But there is risk that when the normal shrinkage of the plastic is prevented, by cooling fixtures, or metal inserts, or die members, internal stresses will be set up in the article as it hardens, and cools.
+But there is a risk that when the average shrinkage of the plastic is prevented, by cooling fixtures, or metal inserts, or die members, internal stresses will be set up in the article as it hardens, and cools.
 When these stresses exceed the strength of the material, the plastic will crack.
 Fig. 12-2 illustrates this effect, showing cracks developed by the restraining action of a steel insert.